FelixSigristUni/voting_prediction/README.md

 # Predicting Swiss Voting Outcomes at the Individual Level

-This project explores methods for predicting how individuals voted—whether in favor (coded as 1) or against (coded as 2)—in Swiss popular votes.
-All analyses are performed on individual-level data, capturing the nuances of personal voting behavior without aggregation.
+This project looks into how individual citizens in Switzerland voted in recent popular votes—specifically, whether they voted in favor (coded as 1) or against (coded as 2) a proposal.
+All analysis is based on individual-level data, without any aggregation, which allows us to take a closer look at personal motivations and decision-making patterns.

 ## Project Overview

-We implement four distinct modeling approaches:
+The analysis compares four different models:

 1. **ChatGPT Text Model**
-   Uses open-ended textual responses from voters to predict their vote choice.
-In addition to a numeric prediction, ChatGPT generates a detailed natural language explanation for its decision.
+   This model uses the voters' own written justifications to predict how they voted.
+Along with the prediction (yes or no), it provides a brief explanation of why it thinks the person voted that way.

 2. **ChatGPT Numeric Model**
-   Employs a custom-engineered numeric prompt based on key demographic and political indicators (such as Age, Decision Time, Political Left-Right Placement, Income, Education, Trust in the Federal Council, Importance of Voting, TV Voting Debates Use, and Newspaper Articles Use) to predict the vote choice.
-ChatGPT returns a numeric prediction (1 for in favor, 2 for against, or 99 if ambiguous) along with a brief explanation.
+   Here, only structured data is used—things like age, political orientation, income, education, trust in the government, and so on.
+The model receives these inputs and gives back a prediction and a short explanation.
+If the information is unclear, it returns a 99 to indicate uncertainty.

 3. **ChatGPT Combined Model**
-   Integrates both textual and numeric inputs.
-This model leverages information from open-ended responses _and_ numeric indicators, providing a richer context for prediction.
-Like the other ChatGPT models, it outputs a numeric answer and a brief natural language justification.
+   This model uses both the open-ended text responses and the structured numeric data.
+Combining these inputs allows the model to make more informed predictions and offer better explanations.

 4. **Logistic Regression Model**
-   A classical statistical model built on the same key numeric and categorical predictors as the ChatGPT Numeric Model to serve as a baseline.
-   **Note:** This regression model is purely quantitative and does not incorporate any open text responses.
+   A traditional model that only works with the numeric inputs.
+It acts as a baseline for comparison.
+Since it's a classical statistical approach, it doesn’t offer any text-based explanations.

 ## Data

-The analyses are based on individual-level data from Swiss popular vote studies.
-The original dataset is provided in SPSS format:
+The dataset used comes from post-vote surveys of Swiss voters.
+The version used here is in SPSS format:

-- **`Datasets/1231_VOTO_CumulativeDataset_Data_scrutin_v1.0.0.sav`**
+- `Datasets/1231_VOTO_CumulativeDataset_Data_scrutin_v1.0.0.sav`

-Key variables used in the models include:
+Key variables include:

-- **Age:** Computed from `birthyear`.
-- **Decision Time (dectime1):** Indicates when the vote decision was made (1 = clear from the onset, 2 = in the course of the campaign, 3 = at the last moment, 8 = don’t know, 9 = no answer).
-- **Political Left-Right (lrsp):** A scale from 0 (extreme left) to 10 (extreme right).
-- **Income:** Household income, coded into numeric groups.
+- `birthyear` (used to calculate age)
+- `dectime1` – when the voting decision was made
+- `lrsp` – political left-right self-assessment (0 to 10 scale)
+- `income` – household income bracket
-- **Education (educ):** Highest level of education (numeric code).
+- `educ` – level of education
-- **Trust in the Federal Council (trust_1):** A rating from 0 (no trust) to 10 (complete trust).
+- `trust_1` – trust in the Federal Council (0 to 10)
-- **Importance of Voting (importance_1):** A rating from 0 (not important) to 10 (very important).
-- **TV Voting Debates Use (mediause_3):** Usage intensity on a scale from 0 to 10.
-- **Newspaper Articles Use (mediause_1):** Usage intensity on a scale from 0 to 10.

-For vote choice, the variable `vote_1` is recoded so that only cases with values 1 (voted in favor) or 2 (voted against) are used; cases with value 3 (blank/did not vote) are handled by stratified sampling.
+- `importance_1` – how important the person considered the vote
+- `mediause_3` – how often TV debates were used
+- `mediause_1` – how often newspaper articles were used

+The main target variable is `vote_1`, where only respondents who voted either in favor (1) or against (2) are considered for prediction.
+Cases coded as 3 (non-voters) are excluded or handled separately in sampling.

 ## Methodology

-- **Prompt Engineering:**
+- **Prompt Design**
-  For the ChatGPT models, custom prompts are used.
-  - The **ChatGPT Numeric Model** relies on a prompt (stored in `numeric_prompt.txt`) that explains the meaning and range of each numeric variable and instructs ChatGPT to produce a single numeric response (1, 2, or 99) plus an explanation.
-  - The **ChatGPT Combined Model** further augments this prompt by including both the numeric indicators and select open text responses, providing richer context for prediction.
+  Custom prompts were written to guide ChatGPT’s predictions.
+For the numeric-only model, the prompt defines each variable and asks for a prediction with an explanation.
+The combined model extends this by adding excerpts from open-ended answers.

-- **Stratified Sampling:**
+- **Sampling Strategy**
-  The sampling approach ensures that the prediction task is challenging.
-For example, when predicting vote choice, the sample is stratified so that roughly one-third of cases are non-voters (or have voted against), preventing the model from leveraging an imbalanced distribution.
+  Samples were drawn to keep the task non-trivial.
+For example, groups were balanced to avoid a lopsided dataset that could bias predictions.

-- **Model Evaluation:**
+- **Evaluation Approach**
-  Predictions from all models are saved into uniquely named CSV files.
-Evaluation is performed using confusion matrices, overall accuracy, and error metrics (e.g., false positive and false negative rates).
-A detailed research note, provided as a Quarto document (`Model_Comparison_Report.qmd`), discusses the methodology, results, and future research directions.
+  All predictions are stored in separate CSV files.
+Model performance is evaluated using confusion matrices, overall accuracy, and false positive/negative rates.
+A Quarto document provides a complete report of the results and includes comparisons across models.

 ## Repository Contents

 - **Data Files:**
-  - `Datasets/1231_VOTO_CumulativeDataset_Data_scrutin_v1.0.0.sav` – The original individual-level dataset.
+  - `Datasets/1231_VOTO_CumulativeDataset_Data_scrutin_v1.0.0.sav` – Main dataset.
-  - `openai_key.txt` – Contains your private OpenAI API key (do not share publicly).
+  - `openai_key.txt` – Your OpenAI API key (keep this private).

 - **Prompt Files:**
-  - `numeric_prompt.txt` – Contains the custom prompt for the ChatGPT Numeric and Combined Models.
-(Edit as needed.)
+  - `numeric_prompt.txt` – Template used for numeric-only and combined models.

 - **Code Files:**
-  - `chatgpt_text_model.R` – Generates predictions using open-ended text responses.
+  - `chatgpt_text_model.R` – For predictions based only on open-ended responses.
-  - `numeric_api_model.R` – Uses numeric variables to generate predictions via ChatGPT.
+  - `numeric_api_model.R` – For numeric-only input using ChatGPT.
-  - `combined_api_model.R` – Uses a combination of numeric and text inputs for ChatGPT predictions.
+  - `combined_api_model.R` – Combines text and numeric data for predictions.
-  - `regression_model.R` – Builds a logistic regression model (purely numeric/categorical; does not process any open text responses).
+  - `regression_model.R` – Standard logistic regression using numeric data.
-  - `evaluation_report.R` or `Model_Comparison_Report.qmd` – Generates an integrated report comparing all models.
+  - `evaluation_report.R` or `Model_Comparison_Report.qmd` – Runs comparisons and generates the main report.

 - **Output Files:**
-  - CSV files with unique names (e.g., `chatgpt_analysis_results_combined.csv`, `numeric_api_predictions_SCRUTIN_PROMPT_roundX.csv`, `combined_api_predictions_roundX.csv`, `regression_predictions.csv`) containing model predictions.
+  - CSV files for each run, e.g., `chatgpt_analysis_results_combined.csv`, `regression_predictions.csv`, etc.

-- **Research Note (Quarto Document):**
+- **Research Note:**
-  - `Model_Comparison_Report.qmd` – A detailed document outlining the workflow, analysis, model comparisons, and future research directions.
+  - `Model_Comparison_Report.qmd` – Walkthrough of the full analysis and results.

+## File Structure

+This is a quick overview of the scripts and files in this repository and what they’re used for.

+### Data Exploration and Preprocessing
+- `00_Data_exploration.R` – First look at the raw data.
+- `01_Data_cleaning.R` – Main cleaning and recoding script.
+- `099_Data_cleaning_old.R` – Older version, kept for backup/reference.

+### API Setup and Prompt Templates
+- `02_Set_up_OpenAI_API.R` – Loads the OpenAI API key and verifies access.
+- `prompt1.txt`, `prompt2.txt`, `numeric_prompt.txt`, `textandnumeric_prompt.txt` – Variants of prompts for different models.

+### Model Execution Scripts
+- `03_openAI_loop.R` – General script for looping through cases.
+- `03.1_openAI_loop_numeric.R` – Runs predictions based on numeric data.
+- `03.2_openAI_loop_text_and_numeric.R` – Runs predictions using both data types.
+- `03.3_regression.R` – Sets up and runs the logistic regression model.
+- `03_openAI_loop_proposaltitle.R` – Variant using proposal titles; no longer in active use.

+### Analysis Scripts
+- `04.1_analyzing_results_numeric.R` – Evaluates predictions from the numeric model.
+- `04.2_analyzing_results_textandnumeric.R` – Evaluates the combined model.
+- `04.3_analyzing_results_regression_prediction.R` – Evaluation for the regression model.
+- `04_analyzing_results.R` – Earlier script used for general analysis.

+### Documentation and Reporting
+- `05_report.qmd` – Source file for the full written report.
+- `05_report.pdf` – Exported PDF version.
+- `Milestones.xlsx` – Timeline and planning document.
+- `README.md` – This file.
+- `voting_prediction.Rproj` – RStudio project file.

 ## Research Note

-A comprehensive research note is provided as a Quarto document.
-This document details the full analysis pipeline—including data pre-processing, model building, and evaluation—and discusses the unique benefit of ChatGPT’s ability to output natural language explanations with its predictions.
-In contrast, the regression model relies solely on structured data.
-The note offers insights into the strengths and limitations of each approach.
+The full analysis, including discussion of each model’s performance and limitations, is included in the Quarto report.
+The models based on ChatGPT offer explanations in natural language, while the logistic regression model is more limited to numeric output.

 ## Future Directions

-Future enhancements may include:
-- Incorporating additional predictors (e.g., further media usage indicators or measures of political interest).
+Things that could be added or improved:
+- Try additional variables, such as political interest or more detailed media use.
-- Experimenting with ensemble methods or alternative machine learning models.
+- Experiment with ensemble models or other machine learning methods.
-- Refining prompt engineering to optimize the explanatory power of ChatGPT responses.
+- Tune prompts more carefully to improve explanation quality.
-- Combining predictions from different models to achieve higher accuracy.
+- Combine outputs from different models for better overall accuracy.

 ## Conclusion

-This project demonstrates a multi-method approach to predicting individual vote choice in Swiss popular votes.
-A key innovation is the use of ChatGPT, which not only predicts vote choice but also provides natural language explanations—enhancing interpretability beyond what traditional regression models offer.
-The research note further documents and discusses these findings, setting the stage for future work in this area.

----

-This README provides an overview of the project’s objectives, methodology, and outputs, along with a brief on the accompanying Quarto research note.
-Feel free to modify and extend it as necessary.
+This project combines traditional statistical tools with large language models to explore how people vote in Swiss popular votes.
+One of the most useful features of using ChatGPT is that it doesn't just give a prediction—it also tells you why.
+This adds a layer of interpretability that’s hard to get from standard models.
+The full report provides more detail and context behind all the results and modeling choices.